 source – Wikipedia Commons, J.Bar.

 The club meets on the fourth Saturday of each month, from February to November, with occasional changes due to competing festivals.
-We are unable to put on extra concerts or move our dates to fit in with a visiting artist’s tour.
+We are unable to put on extra concerts and cannot easily move our dates to fit in with a visiting artist’s tour.